 For young consumers, prices like these present a difficult conundrum.
 Because research suggests, Generation Z does care about the planet.
 But as they’re still young, they also don’t have much money.
 And, as is the norm for their age group, they care deeply about the way they look.

-Earlier this year, a study from Sheffield Business School found that only three percent of participants said they didn’t care about clothing’s environmental impact.
+Last year, a study from Sheffield Business School found that only three percent of participants said they didn’t care about clothing’s environmental impact.
 However, more than 60 percent admitted to still buying fast fashion regularly.
 For most, the price was one key factor.

 So, for Gen-Zers who love fast fashion, it makes sense to provide them with a platform that enables them to engage with it in a more sustainable way.
 Enter: resale.
 As evidence that this approach works, 90 percent of users on Depop, which sells a high quantity of pre-loved fast fashion items, are aged under 26.